Well, yes and no…

 Yes, when you improvise you are certainly generating musical ideas.

-And yes, these ideas contain what is referred to as “compositional elements”.
+yes and these ideas contain what is referred to as “compositional elements”.

-And yes, as a skilled improviser, you are often constructing a solo in a sophisticated “compositional” manner.
+yes and as a skilled improviser, you are often constructing a solo in a sophisticated “compositional” manner.

 But describing improvisation as “spontaneous composition” is an incomplete (and usually inaccurate) description of the improvisational process.

 I’ve had a bit more time to think and read about this and I believe that in the most fundamental sense, the difference between improvisation and composition comes down to a matter of conscious deliberation.